This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - ½ cup dry white wine

-- 2 cups chicken stock or broth, use homemade chicken stock if on hand
+- 2 cups chicken stock or broth, preferably homemade

-- ¼ cup lemon juice , fresh squeezed, about 2 juicy lemons
+- ¼ cup freshly squeezed lemon juice, about 2 juicy lemons

 Instructions

-- Season chicken cutlets with a pinch of salt and dredge in flour mixture, shaking off the excess.
-Dip in egg mixture and let excess drip off the coated chicken.
-Transfer to the flour once again, turning to coat thoroughly.
-Gently shake off extra flour.
+- Season the chicken cutlets with a pinch of salt, then dredge them in the flour mixture, shaking off the excess.
+Dip in egg mixture and let excess drip off, then thoroughly coat in the flour once again.
+Gently shake off the extra flour.

-- Add 3 tablespoons butter to the now empty skillet over medium heat.
-Add in the onion and cook until soft.
-Add 4 cloves of minced garlic and sauté 1 minute.
-Sprinkle 2 to 3 tablespoons of flour over the onion and garlic mixture and stir for 2 minutes.
-It's normal for the flour and bits of onion to begin sticking to the bottom of the pan.
+- Sprinkle the flour over the onion and garlic and cook for 2 minutes, stirring frequently.
+(It's normal for the flour and bits of onion to begin sticking to the bottom of the pan.)

-- Pour in wine, lemon juice, zest, and chicken broth.
+- Pour in the wine, lemon juice, zest, and chicken broth.
 Increase heat and bring to a boil, scraping the bottom of the pan with the back of a spoon.
 Lower heat and simmer to reduce the sauce to about 1 1/2 cups, about 10 minutes.
-The sauce will be slightly thickened.
+The sauce will be thicken slightly.

-- Slice a lemon into 6 to 8 thin slices.
-Add the remaining 1 tablespoon of butter to the sauce and stir until the sauce is glossy and the butter is melted.
+- Add the remaining 1 tablespoon of butter to the sauce and stir until the sauce is glossy and the butter is melted.
+Add half of the lemon slices to the sauce.

-- Add half the lemon slices to the sauce and then return the chicken to the sauce.
-Add the remaining half of the lemon slices to the top of the cutlets.
-Heat gently for 4 to 5 minutes, turning once or until heated through.
-Cut the heat and allow to stand for 5 minutes to hasten additional thickening.
+- Return the chicken to the sauce, then place the remaining half of the lemon slices to the top of the cutlets.
+Heat gently for 4-5 minutes, turning once, or until heated through.
+Let it stand off the heat for 5 minutes to further thicken the sauce.

 Notes